umardraz/virtspace/README.md

 1. Features
 ===========

-Standard and enhanced features from Postfix vManager includes:
+Standard and enhanced features from Virtspace includes:

 * Super admin user level with full access.
-* Domain Admin user level with access only to assigned domains and their mailboxes and aliases.
+* Domain live and offline migration, with central storage.
-* Domain admins can create and modify SubDomain admins and mailboxes.
+* Domain modification, adding removing network, virtual drives, snapshots.
 * JQuery Datatable throughout for quick in browser searching and pagination.
-* Create, modify and delete domains including the mailboxes and aliases, a non-super admin can create per-domain; Activate / deactivate mailboxes and aliases at the click of a button.
+* Predefine templates help for creating new domain very quickly.
-* Facility for users (mailbox owners) to change their password.
+* LVM and any Directory based storage supported.
-* Parking Domain support.
+* Image cloning within storage and outside of the storage.
-* Alias domain with virtual alias mailboes support.
+* Virtual networking fully supported.
-* Autoresponder (Vacation) support enabled.
+* Virtual machine searching.

 2. Screenshots
 ==============

-Here is some screenshots of Postfix vManager.
+Here is some screenshots of Virtspace

 1. Login Page
 -------------